Package insert / prescribing information

 Karposi's sarcoma has been reported to occur in patients receiving corticosteroid therapy, most often for chronic conditions.
 Discontinuation of corticosteroids may result in clinical improvement.

-As sodium retention with resultant edema and potassium loss may occur in patients receiving corticosteroids, these agents should be used with caution in patients with congestive heart failure or renal insufficiency.
+As sodium retention with resultant edema and potassium loss may occur in patients receiving corticosteroids, the e agents should be used with caution in patients with congestive heart failure or renal insufficiency.

 Drug-induced secondary adrenocortical insufficiency may be minimized by gradual reduction of dosage.
 This type of relative insufficiency may persist for months after discontinuation of therapy; therefore, in any situation of stress occurring during that period, hormone therapy should be reinstituted.